sdelrio/docker-minimal-nginx/README.md

 To start image you could use `docker run -td -p 80:8080 minimal-nginx`.
 Or if using dockerhub: `docker run -td -p 80:8080 sdelrio/docker-minimal-nginx`.

-We can see nginx process is now running with user nobody instead of root.
+We can see nginx process is now running the nginx master process as `root` and the worker process as the `nobody` user instead of `root`.

-To change the content of the html to show your current directory html add the parameter `-v $(pwd):/usr/share/nginx/html`.
+Map the volume to your current directory `-v $(pwd):/usr/share/nginx/html`.

 ```
 $ docker run -td -p 80:8080 minimal-nginx